benjirer/chatPDF/README.md

 pip install -r /path/to/requirements.txt
 ```
 Note that,
-- the first command is only needed to run once to create `.env` folder in the root directory for the same code
+- the first command is only needed to run once to create the `.env` folder in the root directory for the same code.
-- the second command is to activate the virtual env, need to run at the beginning of the test session
+- the second command is to activate the virtual env, needs to run at the beginning of the test session.
-- the last command is to install dependencies, need to run once unless there're changes in dependencies
+- the last command is to install dependencies, needs to run only once unless there're changes in dependencies.

 Next steps:
 - update `chat.py` to add your open-ai API key